El Chavo del Ocho: Broadcast history

-Antonieta de las Nieves was given "distinctive" last billing when she returned in 1975.
-After Villagrán and Valdés left in 1978 and 1979, respectively, she was moved to top billing after Chespirito again.
+María Antonieta de las Nieves was given "distinctive" last billing when she returned in 1975.
+After Carlos Villagrán and Ramón Valdés left the cast in 1978 and 1979, respectively, she was moved to top billing after Chespirito again.
 On the hour-long "Chespirito", De las Nieves was often given third billing behind Chespirito and Florinda Meza if playing another character besides Chilindrina.
 Otherwise, she always got the special final credit.

-When Carlos Villagrán left the show, it was explained that Quico had gone to live with his rich grandmother.
+When Carlos Villagrán left the show, it was explained that Quico had gone to live with his rich godmother.
 "He couldn't stand the riffraff anymore", Doña Florinda explained.
 Not long after, Ramón Valdés also left the series.
 Chilindrina explained that Don Ramón left the city to look for a job and wouldn't return until he was a millionaire.
 With the loss of two of its major supporting characters, the ratings for the show slid, and Televisa canceled El Chavo on January 7, 1980.

-On August 1, 2020, all broadcasters showing El Chavo and other shows by Chespirito in several countries had to suspend the broadcast of the series in their services due to deadlocks between Televisa and Grupo Chespirito, which owns the characters and the scripts for the episodes.
+On August 1, 2020, all broadcasters showing El Chavo and other shows by Chespirito in several countries had to temporarily suspend the broadcast of the series in their services due to deadlocks and legal disagreements between Televisa and Grupo Chespirito, which owns the characters and the scripts for the episodes.
 Grupo Televisa is in talks with several studios to distribute past and future projects, including El Chavo.

-On September 7, 2024, Meza announced on Twitter/X that El Chavo del Ocho and El Chapulín Colorado would return to television after a four-year absence.
-Both shows would return to Univision and UniMas and stream on Vix beginning on September 21, 2024, for Univision and two days later for UniMas.
+On September 7, 2024, Florinda Meza announced on Twitter/X that El Chavo del Ocho and El Chapulín Colorado would return to television after a four-year absence.
+Both shows would return to Univision, Galavisión and UniMás and stream on Vix beginning on September 21, 2024, for Univision and Galavisión, and two days later for UniMás.
 The show would return to Las Estrellas in Mexico a month later.

 Chespirito

 Later, in 1980, Gomez Bolaños returned with a revived version of Chespirito featuring El Chavo, El Chapulín Colorado, and other characters.
 The debut of El Chavo in this program was auspicious, with a wealth of new episodes being produced.
-Moreover, in 1981, Valdés joined Chespirito after starring in some unsuccessful shows alongside Villagrán.
-However, he left again at the end of the year.
+Moreover, in 1981, Ramón Valdés temporarily joined Chespirito after starring in some unsuccessful shows alongside Carlos Villagrán.
+However, he permanently left again at the end of the year.
 The number of new episodes started to decline in the late 1980s and early 1990s, so once again, many early episodes were remade.

-Eventually, Chespirito's age began to catch up with him, and it became harder for him to adequately portray some of his characters, especially El Chavo and El Chapulín Colorado.
-In 1992, at 63, Chespirito retired the El Chavo character from his show (he did the same thing to El Chapulín Colorado one year later).
+Eventually, Chespirito's age began to catch up with him, and it became much harder for him to adequately portray some of his characters, especially El Chavo and El Chapulín Colorado.
+In 1992, at the age 63, Chespirito retired the El Chavo character from his show (he did the same thing to El Chapulín Colorado one year later).